Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

 Freya Gan 30:51

 I want to know.
-Yeah, I think my favorite is find has been, there was a children's toy thrown out in the bin.
+Yeah, I think my favourite is find has been, there was a children's toy thrown out in the bin.
 And it was a fake.
 It was like a place supermarket set.
 So it had like, little felt groceries you could get and play money and a fake credit card.
 I thought that is so funny that they've checked that out.
 That's how I get my head sounds really clean.

 Blaize Pengilly 31:22